Buying Multi-Unit Rentals?

 Want to just see them all?
 Click here for all Multi Unit properties.

-A property’s value is in large part due to how profitable it is.
+An investment property’s value is, in large part, due to how profitable it is.
 How profitable a property is, relevant to its cost, is called the “capitalization rate” or the CAP rate.

 CAP rates are the net annual profit a property yields using the following formula: